FAQ

 Who is organizing Sketcher Fest?

 Sketcher Fest is the initiative of a small team of urban sketchers who want to bring the spirit of the European Carnet de Voyage festivals to the United States.
-The team includes Seattle-based journalist, illustrator and publisher Gabriel Campanario; Lisbon-based artist and educator Mário Linhares; Olympia-based artist Jane Wingfield; and Seattle architect and author Gail Wong.
+The team includes Seattle-based journalist, illustrator and publisher Gabriel Campanario; Edmonds artist and store owner Tracy Felix; Lisbon-based artist and educator Mário Linhares; Olympia-based artist Jane Wingfield; and Seattle architect and author Gail Wong.
 Organizing partners include Graphite Arts Center, Art Start Northwest, Sketcher Press and Urban Sketchers Seattle.